marioburosu/UnityTutorial-FPS2/README.md

 UnityTutorial-FPS2
 ==================

-This is an FPS very simple prototype I'm trying to build in unity to learn and for fun.
+This is a very simple FPS  prototype I'm trying to build in unity to learn and for fun.

 So far so good.